PrajnaAvidya/prompt-shaper/spec.md

 {{chapterTitle(chapterIndex="0")}}
 ```

+## Current Bugs/Limitations
+- Nested slots with parameters or arithmetic currently don't render correctly
+- Nested variables are ignored, define all variables at the top level of templates

 ### Misc

 Comments are marked with double slashes `// this is a comment` and are removed before rendering.